sagecodes/make-a-wildlife-object-detector/README.md

 - Slower

 [Mask R-CNN explained](https://medium.com/@jonathan_hui/image-segmentation-with-mask-r-cnn-ebe6d793272)

 [Paper](https://arxiv.org/abs/1703.06870)

 #### A note on transfer learning

-Learned weights and convolution layers
+With most popular deep learning frameworks you can load pre-trained weights into your network.
+These have been trained extensivly on quite a few objects and animals.

+You can then adjust those weights during training to work for you specific data set.

+Think of it as not starting from zero.

 - [Imagenet dataset](http://www.image-net.org/)
 - [Coco dataset](http://cocodataset.org/#home)

-Minimum 200 images rule of thumb for transfer learning.
+A good rule of thumb is to start with a minimum 200 images transfer learning.
+But this can vary a lot depending on your data and the results you want.

 Our goose dataset has less than 200 images, but over 200 instances of a goose.

-May need thousands without transfer learning.
+without transfer learning you will probably need thousands of images and a lot more time.
 Keep in mind that synthetic data may be a way to turn hundreds into thousands.
 Depends on you data and what you're doing with it.

 [Transfer Learning Explained](https://towardsdatascience.com/a-comprehensive-hands-on-guide-to-transfer-learning-with-real-world-applications-in-deep-learning-212bf3b2f27a)

 #### Implementations

-There are quite a few implementations for different model types.
+There are quite a few implementations for different model types and our datase should work with all of them.

 I chose to use ones included in [tensorflows offcial repo](https://github.com/tensorflow/models/tree/master/research/object_detection).